Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Localized eigenstates

+where $\alpha$ is a constant including a proper normalization constant.
+In the vector representation, it is proportional to

-with a proper normalization.
-We use this in the next subsection.
+We will use this in the next subsection.

 Since the eigenvalue of all the states in Eq.~\eqref{eq100} is $E=\ii\gamma_N$, each state grows in time as in $\exp(-\ii Et)=\exp(\gamma_N t)$.
-We can interpret this growth in the following manner.
+We can interpret this growth as follows.
 The energy flux is added to every peripheral site at the rate of $\ii\gamma_N$.
-Since this energy flux does not penetrate into the inner generations, it stays at the peripheral sites and hence the amplitude grows exponentially.
+Since this energy flux does not penetrate into the inner generations, it stays at the peripheral sites, and hence the amplitude grows exponentially.